Skip to main content

 Academics

-Students will take an Engineering Scholars seminar course to learn about engineering disciplines, explore major/career options, engage in group projects and classroom discussions, learn about undergraduate research and interact with faculty, alumni, and other industry partners.
+First-year students will take an Engineering Scholars seminar course to learn about engineering disciplines, explore major/career options, engage in group projects and classroom discussions, learn about undergraduate research and interact with faculty, alumni, and other industry partners.

 • Understand the requirements and expectations of being an Engineering Scholar